lucidworks/streams/projects/apps/README.md

 # Fusion Application Templates
 This is a directory of sample Fusion application templates.
-Fusion is an engine which can be configured to solve a variety of search related use cases.
+Fusion is an analytics and insight (search) engine which can be configured to solve a variety of search related use cases.

 You may start an application template by either clicking on the buttons below, or by navigating to [https://streams.lucdiworks.com/instances](https://streams.lucidworks.com/instances) and browsing the existing templates there.